Hemsted Forest is approximately three hundred and ninety eight hectares and is a mixture of conifer and broadleaf.

 You can find out more about how the Forestry Commission sustainably manages the forest for timber, people and wildlife at http://www.forestry.gov.uk/sustainableforestmanagement

-A map of where we will be working will appear on this page shortly.
+This map shows where we will be working.
 The trees to be thinned are in the areas marked green.

 We kindly request that you do not park in the gateways marked with a red diamond.
 The lorry drivers require a large turning circle to get through the gate and any vehicle marked in the bell mouth will prevent access.